-In October 2016, I decided to invest $10,000 in my first real estate crowdfunding investment, a “Class A,” 30,265 sqft, two-story office building in Conshohocken, Pennsylvania.
+In October 2016, I decided to invest $10,000 in my first real estate crowdfunding investment.
+It was a “Class A,” 30,265 sqft, two-story office building in Conshohocken, Pennsylvania.
 Conshy, as the city is commonly known, is located 25 miles northwest of downtown Philadelphia.
-I even wrote a detailed post about the project to get the community’s advice before investing.
+I even wrote a detailed post about the project to get the community's advice before investing.

-The building was purchased at 70% occupied with a value add plan to lease it up and bring the rents to market rates.
-The sponsor, Haverford Properties, planned to hold onto the property for five years and hopefully sell it for 40% more according to its Blue Sky plan.
+The building was purchased at 70% occupancy.
+There was a value add plan to lease it up and bring the rents to market rates.
+The sponsor, Haverford Properties, planned to hold onto the property for five years.
+The goal was to hopefully sell it for 40% more.

 Instead, the sponsor decided to sell the equity portion of the deal for a 22.7% premium in 4Q2019 after three years and call it a day.
 Below shows a deposit I received of $12,271.84 from IRM, the new servicing manager that took over from RealtyShares in 2019.

-Lessons Learned From A Successful Real Estate Crowdfunding Exit
+Lessons Learned From A Successful Real Estate Crowdfunding Investment

 My first reaction to getting my capital back plus a net 22.7% gain was that of happiness and relief.
 RealtyShares decided to close its doors to new investors in November 2018 and sell its book of business to a new operator, IRM.

 The transition period was filled with uncertainty, but I had faith either a competitor would buy RealtyShares or an experienced operator would purchase the existing assets, earn its fee, and wind them down.
 After all, an individual LLC was created for each investment and would continue going no matter the fate of the real estate platform.